-As you go about your home improvement projects this spring, you should also think about repainting the exterior of your home.
+As you go about your home improvement projects, you should also think about repainting the exterior of your home.
 Things like the weather can heavily deteriorate the quality of your original paint job.
-With this in mind, it’s crucial that you learn the signs you should repaint your home’s exterior and tackle the project to prevent more damage.
+With this in mind, it’s crucial that you learn the signs of exterior paint problems to prevent further damage to your home’s exterior.

 Dull Appearance and Unevenness